AlexandreWritesCode/twitter_clone/README.md

 ### Controller

  - microposts
- > defines upvote, create and destroy (but only by the correct user)
+ > create and destroy (but only by the correct user)

  - sessions/ relationships
  > defines create and destroy